sen-tou/stvbyr-tech/content/blog/why-you-should-put-a-readme-in-every-project.md

 Lets look at another example.
 If you expose an API that others can use than every endpoint, their responses and all common possible requests should be documented.
 You don't wanna leave room for interpretation.

-This argument does not only apply to open source projects though where strangers use your code.
+This argument does not only apply to open source projects where strangers use your code.
 It also applies for companies that have multiple development teams.
 It might be that you develope a service that other teams can use.

 If you don't document that service how should they know what your service is able to do?
 Should they call you and ask for it?
 Obviously that is not a good idea.

-In this example it would be nice if you showed some common screnarios of how to use your code.
+It would be nice if you showed some common screnarios of how to use your service.
 Some concrete examples that are easy to follow.
 So if someone wants to use your code they have a starting point that they can build upon.

 All of the above sounds a little bit like you have to follow a set of rules.
 But that's far from true.

-Creating a README is not a static process.
-You decide what's important to write down.
+Creating a README is not a static process. *You* decide what's important to write down.
 A README is supposed to be a helping friend that you can always come back to.
-Not a list of things that don't matter just because someone said that you should include it in you README.
+Not a list of things that don't matter just because someone said that you should include it in your README.

 ## You can comprehend decisions